 Do you get stuck working with judgment states with clients?
 Or in your own life?

-Then you need to know how to work with pre-judgment states!
+Then you need to know how to go beneath the judgment states to the underlying core material.

 One of our key goals is for the client to develop a conscious relationship with the felt-sense of the pre-judgment state.
 This will disrupt the automaticity of the judgment state.
 Your client will experience freedom and relief, finally having a way out of these painful patterns!

 In this workshop, participants will learn to work with systems of self-judgment in which clients commonly get stuck.
-We will focus on the following steps in the process:
+We will focus on the following elements in working with self-judgments:

 The workshop will combine lectures, demonstrations, small group practice sessions, and big group discussions.